 I called the puzzle 25 Lotus Flowers because the 25 puzzle pieces look to me like ancient Egyptian images of lotus flowers, and the addictive nature of the puzzle reminds me of the Lotus Eaters in The Odyssey.

-I originally called the puzzle 25 Lotus Leaves, then found that I was actually thinking of Egyptian lotus flowers rather than leaves.
+I originally called the puzzle 25 Lotus Leaves, then found that I was instead thinking of Egyptian lotus flowers.

 How to Participate

-You can get started playing this puzzle by 3D printing your own Board and Flowers from my 25 Lotus Flowers design on Thingiverse, Join the discussion on that page!
+You can get started playing this puzzle by 3D printing your own Board and Flowers from my 25 Lotus Flowers design on Thingiverse, Please join the discussion on that page.

 A few terms will help you make sense of the puzzle.

 Flower One of the 25 puzzle pieces.
 The center hole in the Flower fits one of the pegs of the Board.
 Any given Flower can be rotated to one of three Positions.

 Position The orientation of a given Flower.
 That is, the direction that the top of the Flower points.
 Because the Board is hexagonal, there are 6 possible Flower Positions, but any given Flower can take only 3 Positions.